USS Borie (DD-704): Service in the Argentine Navy

-On the night of 17/18 May a helicopter was tracked by the radar of Bouchard, who sent a message to her sister ship ARA Piedrabuena, patrolling on the north, and then to the naval base of Río Grande.
-In fact, a SH-3 Sea King reconnaissance mission on Río Grande had been launched by the British from as a prelude to Operation Mikado, but after detecting the Argentine radar signal, the crew of the Sea King and members of the SAS flew to Chile, where they destroyed their aircraft.
+On the night of 17/18 May, a helicopter was tracked by the radar of Bouchard, which sent a message to her sister ship, ARA Piedrabuena, patrolling on the north, and then to the naval base of Río Grande.
+In fact, a SH-3 Sea King reconnaissance mission on Río Grande had been launched by the British from as a prelude to Operation Mikado, but, after detecting the Argentine radar signal, the crew of the Sea King and members of the SAS flew to Chile, where they destroyed their aircraft.
 Argentine Navy reports claim that Bouchard shelled a submarine and a number of inflatable boats while on patrol two miles off Rio Grande on the evening of 16 May 1982, during an alleged British attempt to land special forces on Tierra del Fuego.

 She was broken up for scrap in 1984.

 Awards

 Borie received three battle stars for her World War II services and four battle stars for her participation in the Korean War.